apereo/cas-sample-python-webapp/README.md

 you should see the authenticated user id plus any and all attributes that the server may have authorized you to receive.

+Remember that the application must be registered with the CAS server, and should be authorized to authenticate.

 # Configuration

 CAS configuration may be specified in `app.py`: